renderghost/tailgunner-chrome-extension/README.md

 ## 🚀 Usage

-1. Navigate to any webpage
+1. Navigate to any webpage.
-2. Click the Tailgunner icon in your Chrome toolbar
+2. Click the Tailgunner icon in your Chrome toolbar.
-3. A panel will appear in the bottom-right corner of your browser
+3. A panel will appear in the bottom-right corner of your browser.
-4. The panel shows current viewport dimensions and the active Tailwind breakpoint
+4. The panel shows current viewport dimensions and the active Tailwind CSS breakpoint.
-5. Resize your browser window to see the values update in real-time
+5. Resize your browser window to see the values update in real-time.
-6. Click the extension icon again to hide the panel
+6. Click the extension icon again to hide the panel.

 ## 🔍 Features